Caring for your new Hamster?

 Providing wooden or willow toys will give them something to chew on which helps to wear their teeth down.
 Scattering or hiding their food around their home or in activity feeders will encourage your hamster to show natural foraging behavior.
 Give your hamster items to tunnel in, such as pipes and deep areas of hay.
 Give them shelters to hide from things that scare them and escape their companions if they want to.

-Keep us clean!
+Keeping us clean!

 Clean out soiled bedding from your hamster’ home and replace it with fresh bedding daily.
 Cleaning the entire cage thoroughly with an animal-safe disinfectant once a week.
 Cleaning can be stressful for guinea pigs as it removes their own familiar scents.
 Put back some old clean but dry bedding to place in their newly cleaned home to ensure some familiar scent remains.